grokchatgpt/swe-bench-heavy/heavy.md

 Heavy is intended to measure the bot's correctness and cost over the span of issues.
 Correctness is measured by the number of issues he resolves out of the data set.
 Cost is measured by cache efficiency & total input/output tokens.
 Cost is automatically tracked in coding tools like Cline and Cursor.
 Correctness is already tracked by existing tooling in the SWE-bench.

 ## Environment
-- Pre-configure all tools: Git, Python, and permissions.
+- Pre-configure all tools: Git, Python, MCP (filesystem & shell-command-server), and permissions.
 - Ensure bot has access to repos and test specs.
 - test tooling: get issue; tests solution; records result; tracks progress and provides bot with way to automatically record progress incrementally; tracks state for easy continuation;
 - tooling also includes script to download and install all repos ahead of time; ensure all issues have standard input files and test cases; a script is available to clean results and solutions from the repos and reset test state for new test runs; the get next issue tool is preconfigured based on your test config params: 'ALL' - 300; SIZE - first N issues; RANGE - issue index M to N;